 Keeping your car in good condition is one of the best ways to make significant fuel savings over the long run.
 Make sure you drop your car in for its scheduled services.
 Proper wheel alignment, clean oil and air filters, and reliable spark plugs not only ensure your motor lasts longer, but improves mileage by up to 4%.

 Taking a few moments every other week to check your tyre pressure saves an additional 2% of your fuel.
 Don't know what your tyre pressure should be?
 Have a look on the edge of the driver’s door, or in the car's manual.

 All the tips we’ve looked at so far add up to some impressive savings on your fuel consumption, but the biggest savings are made in your driving style.
-Essentially, the advice is this—patient, careful drivers save considerable amounts of fuel.
-Driving at 70 mph uses 25% less fuel than driving at 80 mph would.
-Slowing from 70 mph to 60 mph on smaller roads saves another 10%.
+Essentially, the advice is this—patient, careful drivers saves fuel.
+For example, slowing from 70 mph to 60 mph on smaller roads saves another 10%.
 Using cruise control on a motorway will save some fuel, but turn it off for urban driving.
 It’s only works on long, flat surfaces.

 Higher gears use less fuel, so moving up whenever possible is best.
 Your RPM needn’t be especially high, either.
 Moving up a gear at 2,500 RPM in petrol-fuelled cars, and 2000 RPM in diesel-fuelled ones delivers the most efficiency.